Advanced imaging technologies.

 Services offered include:

-- Computerized tomography (CT) scan, using the industry-leading Aquilion™ PRIME 40-slice system featuring automated radiation dose reduction capabilities to improve patient safety and increase quality of care.
-This new system was installed in April 2017.
+Computerized tomography (CT) scan, We provide our patients with the Aquilion™ PRIME 40-slice system, an industry-leading technology featuring automated radiation dose reduction capabilities to improve patient safety and increase quality of care.

-- Magnetic resonance (MR) imaging, using the Vantage Titan from Toshiba.
-The new “open-bore” of the 1.5T Vantage Titan MR system provides a 35% increase in imaging area, resulting in a significantly enhanced patient experience.
-The system is a dramatic improvement over traditional open-bore MR systems, as it offers the largest and widest bore available.
+Magnetic resonance (MR) imaging, We provide our patients with the Vantage Titan from Toshiba.
+The new “wide-bore” of the 1.5T Vantage Titan MR system provides a 35% increase in imaging area, resulting in a significantly enhanced patient experience.
+The system is a dramatic improvement over traditional wide-bore MR systems, as it offers the largest and widest bore available.
 Seventy percent of studies can be performed feet first, with the patient’s head comfortably lying outside of the opening, which creates a better imaging experience for all patients, especially those with claustrophobia.

 Our Imaging Partner

 KHC’s imaging services are provided in partnership with Diagnostic Imaging Associates (DIA) of Des Moines.
 DIA’s board-certified and fellowship-trained sub-specialized radiologists consult with referring medical providers on all radiology examinations, expediting the patient’s diagnosis and treatment.
 DIA provides 24-7 coverage, 365 days a year by a DIA radiologist.
-The average turnaround time from exam completion to dictation is 70 minutes, emergent studies are performed in less than 30 minutes.
+It usually takes 70 minutes from exam completion to dictation and emergent studies are performed in less than 30 minutes.
 DIA reads approximately 420,000 studies annually.